dougy147/scitopdf/README.md

 ### "I want it all"

 If you're very hungry for papers, you can auto-download multiple ones.
-Just give `scitopdf` a list of references (contained in a .txt file, or whatever as long as papers are listed line by line).
+Just give `scitopdf` a list of references (contained in a .txt file, or whatever as long as references are listed line by line).

 So, paste a bibliography in `exemple.txt`, and `scitopdf -l example.txt` will process each line and download every paper it finds (no auto-opening).

 ### Don't waste time typing!